<em>Calamagrostis</em>: planting, growing and care

 • Exposure full sun or light shade

-• Soil type ideally fresh and free-draining, but tolerates all soil types
+• Soil type ideally fresh and well-drained, but tolerates any soil type

 • Hardiness between -20 and -25 °C

-Calamagrostis are ornamental grasses, perennials, forming clumps of decorative, linear foliage and bearing flowering panicles.
-They comprise between 260 and 300 species.
-They are mainly found in temperate regions of the Northern Hemisphere, notably in Europe and Asia, extending to Russia, and also in North America.
-Several species grow wild in France, such as Calamagrostis arundinacea, Calamagrostis canescens, or Calamagrostis epigejos.
-The most widely cultivated species are by far Calamagrostis acutiflora, notably cultivar ‘Karl Foerster’.
+Calamagrostis are perennial ornamental grasses that form clumps of decorative, linear foliage and bear panicles.
+There are between 260 and 300 species.
+They are mainly found in temperate regions of Northern Hemisphere, notably in Europe and Asia up to Russia, but also in North America.
+Several species grow wild in France, such as Calamagrostis arundinacea, Calamagrostis canescens or Calamagrostis epigejos.
+The most widely cultivated species are by far Calamagrostis acutiflora, notably variety ‘Karl Foerster’.

-Calamagrostis, like many grasses, are robust and very hardy.
-They can withstand at least between −20 and −25 °C, and sometimes lower.
+Calamagrostis, like many grasses, are sturdy and very hardy.
+They can tolerate at least between -20 and -25 °C, and sometimes lower.
 These are easy, undemanding, long-lived plants.

-Calamagrostis belong to the large family Poaceae, like grasses that form turf, cereals we eat (wheat, oats, etc.), and ornamental grasses in gardens (stipa, pennisetum…).
-It is a vast family, with more than 11,000 species.
+Calamagrostis belongs to large family Poaceae, like grasses that make up lawn, cereals we eat (wheat, oats, etc.), or ornamental grasses in gardens (Stipa, Pennisetum…).
+It is a huge family, with over 11,000 species.
 These plants are sometimes confused with Cyperaceae (papyrus, Carex…) and Juncaceae (rushes).
-They can be rather understated (small, little-coloured flowers), with simple linear foliage… yet are of major economic, food, landscape and ecological importance.
-Poaceae are generally herbaceous plants with linear leaves with parallel veins, bearing very small, reduced flowers organised in spikelets, grouped on panicles (large inflorescences).
+They can be quite discreet (small, rather uncoloured flowers), with simple linear foliage… yet of great economic, food, landscape and ecological importance.
+Poaceae are generally herbaceous plants with linear leaves with parallel veins, bearing very small, reduced flowers organised in spikelets, gathered on panicles (large inflorescences).

 Botanical illustration depicting a Calamagrostis